 The Waistband should fit snugly, with one finger fitting tightly between the waistband and your body.
 This allows for a comfortable fit with an un-tucked shirt, and a snug fit when tucked.
 Most trousers sit around the hips, with high-waisted trousers considered more luxury.

 Most retail trousers have beltloops for (you guessed it) your belt, while custom trousers generally have adjustment straps.
 Trousers that are a little big are more comfortable and minimizes the disaster of temporarily gaining weight.
 Most retail trousers these days are made with additional fabric in the center back, and can be easily adjusted larger or smaller.

 The Crotch should fit comfortably.
 The higher the crotch, the easier the trouser legs move with the body, creating less strain on the fabric over time, and being more comfortable.
 Bespoke connoisseurs get their trousers tailored to the side they dress, but for retail the crotch of the trousers should be about a thumb below the danger zone for maximum comfort.

 Different Darts, Pleats and Pockets work better for certain shapes and tastes, so find what works for you.
 In general, a larger seat needs more darts, and larger gents move easier with pleats.

 Creases are a beautiful statement, and bring formality to the pants, but can be tough to pair with the tapered look in vogue at the moment.

 At the end of the day, what matters most with trousers is that they look good and feel comfortable moving with you throughout the day.

 – More on Suits –

-—Intro, 10 things you should know– Brief History of Suits – Suit Fit, The Trousers – Suit Fit, the Jacket – Suit Fit, the Waistcoat – Suit Fit, the Shirt — Off the Peg Suits – Made to Measure Suits – Bespoke Suits – Some Suit Mistakes –
+—Intro, 10 things you should know– Brief History of Suits – The Trouser’s Fit – Suit Fit, the Jacket – Suit Fit, the Waistcoat – Suit Fit, the Shirt — Off the Peg Suits – Made to Measure Suits – Bespoke Suits – Some Suit Mistakes –